bagelotti/FMSC/Readme.md

 ####Recommended: run using Maven (or for unit tests):
-Although running the server in the terminal manually using javac is perfectly fine, I recommend using Maven (if you have it installed) only for the reason of the test scripts executing correctly.
+Although running the server in the terminal the way its mentioned above is perfectly fine, I recommend using Maven (if you have it installed) only for the reason of the test scripts executing correctly.

+Using Maven:

 ```
 $ cd FMSC/